maritatsuko/what_to_eat/README.md

   * Sort by price (estimate) / votes / time
   * Sort by diet (vegan / dairy free etc.) (PRIORITY)
   * Exclude foods that are of a specific diet
-* Comment on food pages and read comments left by others
+* Comment on food pages and read comments left by others (PRIORITY)
   * Delete your comment
-* A more eyepleasing user interface
+* A more eyepleasing user interface (PRIORITY)

 **What would have been nice:**
 * Search by ingredient